System Requirements

 The Toolbar is a row of buttons that influence the behavior of the Range Screen.
 The Toolbar consists of the following buttons

-Target positions are defined by 3 parameters:
+Target Positioning Target positions are defined by 3 parameters:

-If you change the target transition mode from 'static' to 'moving', you can define waypoints that describe
+Setup moving targets and waypoints If you change the target transition mode from 'static' to 'moving', you can define waypoints that describe the path of the target.
+For every waypoint you can define:

 When creating a complex path, you have to consider the Target Expose Time.
 It is defined in the stage header and it is the upper limit of how long a stage is displayed before the next round.
 Example: you have a target path with 3 waypoints, each with 10 seconds, means your target needs 30 seconds to reach the last waypoint.
 If the Target Expose Time is set to 20 seconds, then your target will never reach its last waypoint, since the stage terminates after 20 seconds.